determined-ai/determined/docs/release-notes/pod-label-bugfix.rst

 **Bug Fixes**

--  Kubernetes: Remove pod labels that could have characters incompatible with Kubernetes naming requirements.
-This change will not affect Determined functionality.
+-  Kubernetes: Fix an issue introduced in 0.32.0 where workspaces with names incompatible with Kubernetes naming requirements would cause jobs in that workspace to fail.